-Colour-Changing Snowflake Window Clings (with Free Printable!)
+Color-Changing Snowflake Window Clings (with Free Printable!)

-Published: February 13, 2020 · Updated: December 21, 2023 by Sacha
+Published: February 13, 2020 · Updated: December 21, 2023 by Sacha — This post may contain affiliate links.
+Read our full disclosure.

-You only need one inexpensive ingredient to make these amazingly cool window clings that change colours when they’re exposed to sunlight!
+You only need one inexpensive ingredient to make these amazingly cool window clings that change colors when they’re exposed to sunlight!
 This easy DIY project is the perfect way to get into the season’s spirit—and the included snowflake template can be used for any number of winter crafts!

 Have you ever made window clings?
 They’re so simple to make and you can customize them for every occasion!
 We made them for the first time a few months ago, and having snowflakes on our windows all winter has really helped get our kids into the season’s spirit.
 We’ll definitely be making more when spring comes around!